Madhavgupta46/Credit-Card-Churn-Prediction/README.md

-# Credit-Card-Churn-Prediction
+#Credit Card Churn Prediction using Artificial Neural Network (ANN)
-Credit Card Churn Prediction using Artificial Neural Network (ANN) 📌 Project Overview
+#📌 Project Overview

 Customer churn is a major challenge for financial institutions.
 This project aims to predict whether a credit card customer will churn or not using an Artificial Neural Network (ANN) model.
 By identifying potential churners early, banks can take proactive measures to retain customers.

-🎯 Objectives
+#🎯 Objectives

 Analyze customer behavior using historical credit card data